pyeventsourcing/esdbclient/README.md

 can be used by the user interface to poll the downstream component until it has processed the new events, after which time the view will not be stale.

+### Append event

+The client has an `append_event()` method, which can be used to append a single new event to a "stream".

+Three arguments are required, `stream_name`, `expected_position`
+and `event`.

+This method works in the same way as `append_events()`, with the exception that `event` is expected to a single `NewEvent`.

+This method takes an optional argument `timeout` which is a float that sets a deadline for the completion of the gRPC operation.

 ### Get current stream position

 The client has a `get_stream_position()` method, which can be used to